Singapore–United States relations: Academic exchanges

 In 2011, more than 4,300 Singaporeans were studying in the United States, the highest figure in 10 years.
 The number of Singaporean students studying in the United States grew by 7 percent since 2010.
 American universities with the most number of Singaporeans are among the most prestigious in the country which includes Harvard University, Cornell University, Stanford University, and University of California, Berkeley.
 To add to the rising number of college students study in the United States, many local students in Singapore have also opted to study in American high schools.
 US Ambassador to Singapore David I. Adelman said that the high number of Singaporeans studying in the United States reflects that Singapore–United States relations "have never been better".

 In 2012, Singapore and the United States signed a Memorandum of Understanding (MOU) to enhance collaboration in education between the two countries.
 This is the second MOU between the United States and Singapore on education.
 The first MOU signed in 2002 primarily focused on the teaching and learning of the Singaporean method of mathematics and science.
 The 2012 MOU have enhanced the teaching of mathematics and science, teacher development and school leadership, and educational research and benchmarking studies.
 In addition, the conference also announced that the National Institute of Education (NIE) in Singapore and Columbia University's Teachers College are launching a joint Masters of Arts in Leadership and Educational Change.
 This joint Masters programme will take in up to 30 students from January 2013.

 The U.S. government sponsors visitors from Singapore each year under the International Visitor Leadership Program (IVLP).
 The U.S. government provides Fulbright Awards to enable selected American professors to teach or conduct research at the National University of Singapore and the Institute of Southeast Asian Studies.
 It awards scholarships to outstanding Singaporean students for graduate studies at American universities and to American students to study in Singapore.
 The U.S. government also sponsors occasional cultural presentations in Singapore.
 The East-West Center and private American organizations, such as the Asia Foundation and Ford Foundation, also sponsor exchanges involving Singaporeans.

+Public opinion

+According to the U.S. Global Leadership Report, 77% of Singaporeans approved of U.S. leadership under the Obama Administration in 2010, and while this approval rating decreased slightly down to 75% in 2011, it nonetheless remains one of the highest ratings of the U.S. for any surveyed country in the Asia-Pacific region.
+According to a 2026 Pew Research Center survey, 34% of Singaporeans had a favorable view of the United States, while 66% had a negative view.